thoughtspot/thoughtspot.github.io/_data-integrate/reference/simba-settings.md

 here.
 All configuration properties use the type String (text).

 You can set these properties on Windows by using the [ODBC Administrator]({{
-site.baseurl }}/data-integrate/clients/change-odbc-windows.html#).
+site.baseurl }}/data-integrate/clients/change-odbc-windows.html#) client.
+For

-For Linux and Solaris, the properties are located in three files, depending on their type:
+Linux and Solaris, the properties are located in three files, depending on the property  type:

 |Property Type|Location|
 |-------------|--------|